 - “Using Insects to Teach the Scientific Method.”
 Curriculum Reform Institute, University of Wisconsin System Women and Science Program.
 Oshkosh, WI.
 June 8-12, 2002.

 - “Freelancing as a science writer: What you need to know,” Writing: Beyond Publications Symposium.
 Entomological Society of America Annual Meeting, Denver, CO.
 November 2, 2021.

 - “Facts are not enough: emotion and engagement for inclusive outreach.”
 Entomological Society of America Annual Meeting.
 November 19, 2020.

 - “Your PhD is a Swiss Army Knife,” Entomological Society of America Annual Meeting, Member Symposium.
-St. Louis, MO, United States.
+St. Louis, MO.
 November 17, 2019.

 - “Optimizing your extension website and publications for maximum sharing on social media,” ESA ESBC SEC Joint Meeting, Vancouver, Canada.
 November 14, 2018.

 - “Effective Communication of Scientific Research to Stakeholder Audiences.
 North Central Branch ESA Meeting, Student Lunch Symposium.
 Indianapolis, IN.
 5 June 2017.

 - “How to talk to a reporter about your research.”
 Annual Meeting Program Symposium, Entomological Society of America Annual Meeting.
 7 November 2017.